Synavera-Discorporated/Syn-Syu/README.md

 Syn-Syu is Synavera's conscious successor to `pacman -Syu`.
-A Bash orchestrator (`syn-syu`) works together with a Rust backend (`synsyu_core`) to build a manifest of safe package upgrades, apply repo and AUR updates selectively, and produce detailed logs for review.
+A Bash orchestrator (`syn-syu`) works together with a Rust backend (`synsyu_core`) to build a manifest of the current system state (installed packages with source), build update plans from fresh sources, apply repo/AUR/app/firmware updates selectively, and produce detailed logs for review.

 ## Features

 - Coordinates pacman and AUR helpers with explicit include/exclude filters.
-- Generates a JSON manifest via `synsyu_core` for dry runs, reporting, and disk safety checks.
+- Generates a JSON manifest via `synsyu_core` as the authoritative state, plus update plans from fresh sources (pacman, AUR, optional Flatpak/fwupd).
+- Captures install metadata (install date, validation root, truncated package or firmware hashes) for audit-friendly manifests and plans without leaking full fingerprints.
 - Configurable logging level with time and size-based log retention policies.
 - Validates download, build, and install footprint before updates, applying a configurable free-space buffer.
-- Optional application updates for Flatpak and firmware (fwupd) with dedicated commands or opt-in flags that now also seed the manifest.
+- Optional application updates for Flatpak and firmware (fwupd) with dedicated commands or opt-in flags that now also seed the manifest and plan.
 - Supports guided or advanced install workflows through optional tooling.
 - Logs every action with timestamped entries to simplify auditing.
-- Provides commands for sync, targeted updates, group operations, cleaning, and inspection.
+- Provides commands for sync, targeted updates, group operations, cleaning, and inspection, planning, and helper selection.

 See `docs/Syn-Syu_Overview.md` for a deeper walkthrough of the architecture and CLI behaviour.